 One of the main forms of pranayama is Bhastrika pranayama.
 In Sanskrit, Bhastrika means the ‘bellows’.
 Just as to create heat and purify iron, the blacksmith blows his bellows, same this breathing tips process work purification for the mind through pranic block cleaning.
 This is one of the best techniques which will remove blockage from all Nadis .

-Bhastrika involves both rapid inhalation as well as exhalation.
-This helps to increase the circulation of blood in the entire body.
+In Bhastrika pranayama practice of rapid inhalation and exhalation increase the circulation of in the whole body.

-During rapid and forced exhalation, the chest is compressed, thus push the blood towards the head.
-During the inhalation, the reverse takes place.
 This process increases the flow of blood to every part of the body thus increasing the vitality of all the organs and tissues.
-Long term practice of Bhastrika purifies the body and awakens the inherent high powers.

 Benefits of Bhastrika Pranayama ( Bellow’s Breath ):

-1. Helps to throw out toxins and cures illnesses of respiratory tract.
+- Helps to throw out toxins and cures illnesses of the respiratory tract.

-2. Boosts the supply of oxygen and purifies blood.
+- Boosts the supply of oxygen and purifies the blood.

-4. Increases warmth in the body and helps to prevent common cold.
+- Increases warmth in the body and helps to prevent the common cold.

-11. It purifies the nadis and the energy (pranic) channels in the body, ensuring free flow of prana to all the organs in the body.
+- It purifies the Nadis and the energy (pranic) channels in the body, ensuring the free flow of prana to all the organs in the body.

 “Practice Bhastrika: Download today app 7pranayama from App store or Play store”

 1. Sit in a comfortable pose.
-We advice you to sit with your backbone straight and make sure you fill breath in lungs.
+We advise you to sit with your backbone straight and make sure you fill breath in lungs.

 2. Choose a level of exercise, you can easily keep up with and breathe comfortably.

-Pranayama beginners should start with the ratio of 1:1 for inhale and exhale.
-For instance if you inhale through one nostril for 4 seconds, then the exhalation from the other nostril should also be for 4 seconds.
-As you progress, the ratio for inhale and exhale can be changed to 1:2, which means if inhalation is 4 seconds, then exhalation is 8 seconds.3.
+Pranayama beginners should start with the ratio of 1:1 for inhaling and exhale.
+For instance, if you inhale through one nostril for 4 seconds, then the exhalation from the other nostril should also be for 4 seconds.
+As you progress, the ratio for inhaling and exhaling can be changed to 1:2, which means if inhalation is 4 seconds, then exhalation is 8 seconds.3.
 Close Your Eyes.

 Press ‘Start’ to begin:

-2. Once you inhale fully, exhale with great force making hissing sound.
+2. Once you inhale fully, exhale with great force making the hissing sound.

 3. Repeat from Step 1.